OUR BOARD

 Lindsey Keene (she/her/hers) is a Public Affairs and Policy Management student at Carleton University specializing in Communications Technology and Regulation.
 She was a student trustee for the Kawartha Pine Ridge District School Board from 2017-2019 and Public Affairs Coordinator for OSTA-AECO from 2018-2019.

-Lindsey is currently a Policy Analyst with the Ministry of Education’s Student Achievement Division and has worked as a Student Project Officer with the Canada Border Services Agency’s Traveller Transformation Branch.
-Previously, Lindsey worked with Together We Rock!
-Inc., a company focused on creating accessible and inclusive communities.
-She was Director of Publishing for the Kroeger Policy Review from 2021-2022.
+Lindsey is currently a Communications Officer in the Strategic Communications Directorate for Canada’s Chief Public Health Officer.
+She was previously a Policy Analyst with the Ministry of Education’s Student Achievement Division and a Student Project Officer with the Canada Border Services Agency’s Traveller Transformation Branch.
 When she’s not working, she is an active member of Ottawa’s theatre community as an actor, director, and member of the Board of Executives for Sock ‘n’ Buskin Theatre Company.

 Lindsey is thrilled to work with the talented and capable individuals on the Board of Directors.
 She is committed to contributing to an organization that is equitable, inclusive, and accessible for all student trustees.